ginatrapani/isosceles/puphpet/puppet/modules/apache/README.md

 ####SSL parameters for `apache::vhost`

-All of the SSL parameters for `::vhost` will default to whatever is set in the base `apache` class.
+All of the SSL parameters for `::vhost` default to whatever is set in the base `apache` class.
 Use the below parameters to tweak individual SSL settings for specific vhosts.

 #####`ssl`

 Enables SSL for the virtual host.
 SSL vhosts only respond to HTTPS queries.
 Valid values are 'true' or 'false'.
 Defaults to 'false'.

 #####`ssl_ca`